BCIA Policies and Procedures

 Item 2: Education - Highest Degree

-A master's degree or higher "degree conferred" from a regionally-accredited academic institution in a BCIA-approved health care field is required.
-Licensed RNs are accepted with an A.A. degree.
-BCIA-approved health care fields include: psychology, nursing (including two-year registered nurses with license, not LVNs or LPNs), physical therapy, respiratory therapy, occupational therapy, social work, counseling, rehabilitation, chiropractic, recreational therapy, dental hygiene, physician’s assistant (with certification or license), exercise physiology, speech pathology, and sports medicine.
+A master's degree or higher from a regionally-accredited academic institution in a BCIA-approved health care field is required.
+BCIA-approved health care fields include: psychology, medicine, nursing (including two-year registered nurses with license, not LVNs or LPNs), physical therapy, respiratory therapy, occupational therapy, social work, counseling, rehabilitation, chiropractic, recreational therapy, dental hygiene, dentistry, physician’s assistant (with certification or license), exercise physiology, speech pathology, and sports medicine.
 The following fields require a master's degree: music therapy and counseling education (M.Ed. in counseling).
-Appropriately-credentialed doctors of medicine and dentistry are also accepted.
-Credentialed special education teachers and counselors may become certified to work in school environments.
 Degrees in health care fields other than those listed above must be submitted to the Special Review Committee.

 BCIA does not grant waivers but rather looks for equivalencies.
 If you have a degree in a health care field other than something listed in our requirements, you may file for a special review for degree equivalency.
 Please refer to the document entitled Special Review.
 It is up to you to select a BCIA-approved health care field and demonstrate to the review committee how you believe your course work is equivalent.
 Degrees earned outside of the United States will be accepted only if the documents have been translated and evaluated by an agency accredited by the National Association of Credential Evaluation Services (NACES).

 Enter the educational institution, degree, date awarded, and BCIA-approved health care field for the highest degree received in a BCIA health care field.
 Please request the institution send a sealed official copy of a transcript showing your highest degree directly to BCIA.